ParthivaArc/Diabetes-Classification/README.md

 # Diabetes-Classification
-This is a Kaggle based dataset on diabetes classification and prediction, where various health factors such as BMI, Blood Pressure, Age, Insulin and so on factors onset the prediction of diabetes
+This is a Kaggle based dataset on diabetes classification and prediction, where various health factors such as BMI, Blood Pressure, Age, Insulin and so on factors onset the prediction of diabetes.
+Various classification model such as logistic regression, random forest, decision tree and SVM was performed out of which Random Forest outperformed others as a result of which the random forest model was fine tuned to achieve better accuracy.
+Furthermore, dummy data was entered keeping in mind the feature variable thatw as used to build the model and then prediction was made.
+Hope u will like it :)